TAXES

 https://philhogan.com/substantial-presence-test-calculator/

 Is there a way to estimate taxes for international students???
-GLACIER Tax Prep (GTP) software is provided for free from the university???
-Can be used to estimate taxes???
+Sprintax software is provided for free from the university, can it be used to estimate taxes???

 https://www.umassd.edu/international_students/taxes/details/